Gozala/work/web-cards.md

-We also carried on idea of wallpapers (I was not a fan).
+We also carried on the idea of wallpapers (I was not a fan).